AustinPerry22/fs-journal/notes/11-csharp.md

 to use it
 using App.Interfaces;
 public class MyRepository : IRepository<MyModel, int>   ctrl . implement new  thing and builds out repo functions

+if you delete or change a function it would break the contract and give you error adding functions doesn't break the contract

+Interfaces should not be responsible for instanctiating things. so no private readonly IDbconnection _db; or stuff like it. don't use interfaces for services or business logic.

+use null check on get by Id